mp-se/chamber-controller/README.md

 ## 0.8.0

 * New api to allow for remote control via brewlogger
+* Added check to re-init temp control if sensors change
 * (Bug) Fixed issue with setting mode when Ble sensor is used.
 * (Bug) Added pins for s3 board that was missing
 * (Bug) Enable bluetooth in s3 build